 If someone just returned home from abroad, they will be feeling a mix of emotions.
-Working and living in a foreign country is always difficult in its own way, but returning home holds a separate set of challenges.
+Working and living in a foreign country is always difficult in many ways, but returning home holds a separate set of challenges.
 Reverse cultural shock is real people!
 These unique gifts will help them settle in to their new life back home.

-The holidays are right around the corner.
-If you know someone who has recently returned home from a foreign country, a student almost finished with their study abroad program or someone always traveling, this guide will help you find them the perfect gift they are definitely going to love.
+If you know someone who has recently returned home from a foreign country, a student almost finished with their study abroad program, or someone always traveling, this guide will help you find them the perfect gift that will touch a special place in their heart.

 Local recipes and cookbooks

-One thing I absolutely miss are some of the amazing foods I’ve grown to love while living abroad.
+One thing I absolutely miss are some of the amazing foods I’ve grown accustomed to while living abroad.
 Anyone returning home will love receiving local recipes or a cookbook.
-Food is intricately tied to culture and traditions, so why not let them try and cook these dishes from home?
+Food is intricately tied to culture and tradition, so why not let them try to replicate these dishes from home?
 I recommend Catalonia: Spanish Recipes from Barcelona and Beyond and Catalan Cuisine for those who were living in Barcelona, like me.

 Something personalized always gives an added special touch to any gift.
 There are tons of travel inspired jewelry out there that are handmade.
 This vintage map necklace is personalized to show a specific location and message, whereas a personalized coordinate bracelet is a great gift for both men and women.
 It’s also a good idea to check if the specific city or country has a special symbol or traditional jewelry from the area.
 Just make sure it’s not something touristy and is sold by a local company.

-For the photographer or social media lover, make their digital memories come to life with prints of their Instagram or Facebook photos.
-Social Print Studio creates magnets, wood prints, postcards and more with photos from Instagram, while Simple Canvas Prints easily creates the perfect canvas to reminisce on their time abroad.
+For photographers and social media lovers, make their digital memories come to life with prints of their Instagram or Facebook photos.
+PastBook quickly creates photo books from Instagram, Facebook, or individual photos.
+Digital photos easily get lost, create a photo book so your traveler can reminisce on their time abroad.

 Books or movies in a foreign language